StanMarek/PO/README.md

 # PO

-Source codes form OOP online lectures
+Source codes from OOP online lectures

 Repo only to keep it as a memories from studies